-Since WhatsApp is one of the most common messaging platforms in our world, we all use it to share important images, videos, and messages.
+Since WhatsApp is one of the most common messaging platforms in the world, we all use it to share important images, videos, and messages.

-Have you ever found yourself in a situation that you unintentionally deleted WhatsApp images?
+Have you ever found yourself in a situation where you unintentionally deleted WhatsApp images?

 This happens to the majority of WhatsApp users, and we’re here to learn how to recover deleted WhatsApp images or photos.